Exloki/ktne-manual/README.md

 This is just an improved manual for the game [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/), the original manual can be found at https://www.bombmanual.com/

-The manual is hosted at https://ktanemanual.netlify.app/
+The original version of this manual is hosted at https://ktanemanual.netlify.app/

+This branch is hosted at https://ktne.loki.gg/

 Currently only has an interactive way to solve the password module.